M-earnest/tutorial_jupyter_books/content/3_create/citations.md

 # Adding Citations and Bibliographies

-If you want to include citations into your course website, you first need to create a bibtext file, in which the information of your citations are stored in.
+If you want to include citations in your course website, you first need to create a BibTeX file to store the citation information.
+Then, you must edit the _config.yml file to ensure that the citations are displayed according to your preferences.

 ## Create a Bibliography